Decision Forest: A Nonparametric Approach to Modeling Irrational Choice: Conclusions

-The authors sincerely thank the Department Editor, the Associate Editor and two anonymous reviewers for their thoughtful comments and feedback that have helped to significantly improve the paper.
+\ACKNOWLEDGMENT{The authors sincerely thank the department editor Chung-Piaw Teo, the associate editor and two anonymous reviewers for their thoughtful comments and feedback that have helped to significantly improve the paper.
+The authors also thank Huseyin Topaloglu for helpful feedback and being the discussant of this paper at the 2019 INFORMS Revenue Management and Pricing Conference.
 The authors gratefully acknowledge Information Resources Inc. (IRI) and the authors of \cite{bronnenberg2008database} for the IRI Academic Data Set that was used in Section~\ref{sec:experiment_IRI}.
-Any findings expressed in this paper are those of the authors and do not necessarily reflect the views of IRI.

-\ACKNOWLEDGMENT{The authors gratefully acknowledge Information Resources Inc. (IRI) and the authors of \cite{bronnenberg2008database} for the IRI Academic Data Set that was used in Section~\ref{sec:experiment_IRI}.
-Any findings expressed in this paper are those of the authors and do not necessarily reflect the views of the IRI.}
+Any findings expressed in this paper are those of the authors and do not necessarily reflect the views of IRI.}

 \ECSwitch

 \ECHead{Electronic companion for ``Decision Forest: A Nonparametric Approach to Modeling Irrational Choice''}